uimix-editor/uimix/packages/docs/guide/index.md

 To create a variant, select the component or the default variant, click the top-left **+** button in the **Component** tab in the side bar.

-A variant that triggered by the `:hover` pseudo-class will be added.
+A variant with the `:hover` pseudo-class will be added.
 You can change the selectors/media queries in the **Conditions** panel.

 To change the style of the variant, select a content element of the variant and click the **Style** tab in the side bar.